 I mentally rejected motherhood early on for fear of disappearing into obscurity.
 My sober lifestyle allowed me to start facing the shame I carried from my daughter’s first years and the birth trauma that kept me from bonding deeply with her.
 Sobriety was the surrender that allowed me to stop Googling and seek out real parenting help, which ultimately allowed me to settle into my most important work.
 My children have revealed my own inner-child wounds, taught me which edges I need to soften, and pointed to all the places I need to loosen my grip.

-The Temper contributor, Tracy Murphy, shares another retrospective insight.
+Tracy Murphy, a member of the sober community, shares another retrospective insight.
 “I can look back now and see that I was keeping my life small.
 In the smallness of my life, I was also creating a swirl of manufactured importance that allowed me to ignore the daily boredom I felt.
 This looked like working all of the time to put out ‘fires’ that weren’t really burning.
 I can see now that this manufactured importance was twofold: it kept me in a state of distress that ‘earned’ me drinks and it kept me from seeing how restricted I felt in my life.
 I no longer have to manufacture importance in my life because my life is so big and beautiful now that anything manufactured feels puny.”

 5. Take care of your underlying health issues.

-The Temper contributor and writer, Michelle Yang, chose a sober lifestyle as a pre-emptive strike to support her mental health, a radical act of self-care in a culture that teaches us to self-medicate.
+Michelle Yang, mental health advocate and writer, chose a sober lifestyle as a pre-emptive strike to support her mental health, a radical act of self-care in a culture that teaches us to self-medicate.
 She shares, “Every doctor I’ve ever had advocated a sober lifestyle for me.
-From undergraduate school, through my MBA, and into the advertising world, the culture was ‘work hard, play hard’ and if I didn’t partake in drinking and the happy hours, it was easy to feel excluded.
+From undergraduate school, through my MBA, and into the advertising world, the culture was ‘work hard, play hard, and if I didn’t partake in drinking and the happy hours, it was easy to feel excluded.
 Though I never had more than 1 or 2 drinks, it would throw off my sleep or trigger anxiety.
 Because I live with Bipolar 1, this risk was just not worth it.
 I had to put my health before my career and my desire to fit in.
 So being able to stand firm and say I don’t drink without making excuses is part of my journey of becoming stronger, more self-actualized.”

 6. Find your strengths and take up space as your authentic self.